 Valuation methodologies utilized to evaluate goodwill and indefinite-lived intangible assets for impairment were consistent with prior periods.
 We periodically engage third-party valuation consultants to assist us with this process.
 Specific assumptions discussed above are updated at the date of each test to consider current industry and company-specific risk factors from the perspective of a market participant.
 The current business environment is subject to evolving market conditions and requires significant management judgment to interpret the potential impact to our assumptions.
-To the extent that changes in the current business environment result in adjusted management projections, impairment losses may occur in future periods.
+To the extent that changes in the current business environment losses may occur in future periods.